Santander Edge cashback credit card review

 How much does the card cost?

 This is where that attractive cashback rate suddenly looks less appealing.
-The card has a £3 fee every month, adding up to £36 a year.
-There’s no way to wipe this out.
+The card has a £4 fee every month, adding up to £48 a year.

 Who can get the Santander Edge credit card?